"Refuse what you do not need.

 Buy food in bulk, fresh, and directly from the farmers: Foods like flour and spices can be bought from bulk stores.
 Many stores have good quality spices and other items that can be bought in your own jars.
 Get yourself some clear glass jars to shop in bulk and avoid plastic packaging.

-It is very important to know that zero waste goes hand in hand with the circular economy, (which we spoke about in our blog).
+It is very important to know that zero waste goes hand in hand with the circular economy, (which we spoke about in our first blog).
 By

 buying vegetables directly from farmers via farmers markets, we are able to mimic